minio/hperf/README.md

 ```
 --hosts: Hosts is where we determine which machines we will send the current command to.
 The hosts parameter supports
-the same ellipsis pattern as minio and also a comma seperate list of hosts as well as a file: input.
+the same ellipsis pattern as minio and also a comma separate list of hosts as well as a file: input.
 The file expects a
 host per file line.

 Examples: